MicrosoftDocs/ai-builder/ai-builder-docs/security.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 AI Builder relies on environment security and Common Data Service security roles and privileges to grant access to AI features in PowerApps.
-For more information, see [Security overview](/power-platform/admin/wp-security) topic.
+For more information, see [Security overview](/power-platform/admin/wp-security).

 Some privileges are set by default in Common Data Service, allowing built-in security roles to take advantage of AI Builder without further actions from system administrators.